golemfactory/golem-wiki/Products/Brass-Beta/Usage.md

 #### Access Control List

 **Open mode** (default) allows you to ban nodes from interacting with your node.
 Open mode works like a regular blacklist.
 In this mode, you select nodes from the ones you have previously interacted with (**All known seeds**).
+To be able to connect with the node which was previously added to your blacklist, you have to remove it from there first.
+Only after unlocking the node you will be able to interact with it both as a requestor and a provider.
 In **Restricted mode**, you create your own network of trusted nodes.
 Here you have to manually provide the *node ID* of all the nodes you want to connect to.
 This mode will exclude you from the rest of the network.

 #### Node Name & Node ID